 I will try any technique with which I wish to sleep BEFORE getting into bed – while awake and with an erect penis – since I will most certainly have nocturnal erections in my sleep.
 While sleeping with a pillow under my knees may help keep me on my back, I will take stock of the sorts of mishaps that could occur if I do flop around in my sleep while wearing a device.
 If I decide to proceed, I will set an alarm every two hours the first few nights so I can check on the state of my penis and device.
 I will never tug down toward the knee when erections are expected.

 I will keep the device clean.
 I understand the recommended regimen is daily washing with a soft toothbrush and soap followed by thorough rinsing, blowing out any holes, and patting dry.
 The pusher should stay attached to the steel tube if the pusher is carried into the shower.
-I won’t take the hose, valve, collet, collar, or set screw into the shower.
+I won’t take the squeeze bulb, hose, valve, collet, collar, or set screw into the shower.

 I understand that the TLC Air has unforgiving metal parts.
 Tugging handles and tubes are set into the main Tugger body and tested to resist a pull of 20 pounds, and even though I expect to use only about one pound or less, if the handle got twisted or torqued and it ripped out, its anchor piece could damage my penile skin.
 The end of the steel tube could hurt my leg if I’m not careful.
 The threaded bottom of the tube is pointed right at my glans when in use.
 (I’ll use only fingers, and never use tools to tighten the tube.)
 I will inspect any Pusher and tube regularly and request a replacement if anything looks strange, for example if it appears the flat metal plate molded into the Pusher is tearing the silicone.
 Even the tugging straps could hurt me, for example if I have a strap stretched and it suddenly slips the clip could strike my eye.

 Even if I do everything perfectly, unforeseen events like slips and falls could put me in special danger while tugging.
-Also, I won’t leave the small parts of this device laying about where pets or toddlers could swallow them.
+Also, I won’t leave the small parts of this device laying about where toddlers and pets could swallow them.
 I realize that the device coming off me while in public could cause me embarrassment and perhaps even disqualify me from certain professions.
 I will take steps to avoid this, but it is a risk I willingly assume.

 While 1000s of men have found foreskin restoration to be very worthwhile, I realize it is not well studied scientifically.
 Like many things in life, it is something I undertake even in the face of uncertainty because I think the rewards outweigh my general perception of the risks.
 I will stay in touch with TLC Tugger (http://TLCTugger.com) and the online User Group: (http://ForeskinRestoration.vBulletin.net) to be apprised of any newly identified risks.